12 Planning & RL for Transformers (Advanced Topic)

 MiniMax is an RL framework for training agentic foundation models at scale.

-- Forge is the RL framework/infrastructure, the trainer, specialises in connecting models with live environments (terminal, browsers, code repositories etc.)
+- Forge is the RL framework/infrastructure, the trainer, which specialises in connecting models with live environments (terminal, browsers, code repositories, etc.).

-Main concern: scaling RL while balancing three competing goals:
+Main strengths: scaling RL while balancing three competing goals

 - throughput